 Goal setting within these weird and strange times can maybe seem a little pointless.
-We can't go anywhere, we can't do anything, we can't move forward so we are stuck, almost frozen in time.
+We can't go anywhere freely, we can't do anything freely, we feel like we can't move forward so we feel we are stuck, almost frozen in time.
 However, setting and achieving goals, even the small ones, is a way of moving forward.
 Having goals creates a sense of achievement, progression and creates the feeling of moving forward - no matter how small the steps are.

-Here are some tips for setting goals during this time:
+Here are some tips for setting goals during this uncertain time:

 - Make the goals small.
 Setting small, incremental goals gives you more goals to work through which makes the process last longer and you feel the sense of achievement more frequently.

 - Set attainable goals.
-There are quite a few restrictions posed on us at the moment and these are prone to change regularly and unpredictably so setting goals which are attainable within current circumstances will allow you to actually achieve them.
-Even if this means having a plan B, C, D.
+When there are restrictions posed on us and these are likely to change regularly and unpredictably with circumstances, setting goals which are attainable within current circumstances will allow you to actually achieve them.
+Even if this means having a plan B, C and D.

 - Don't compare your goals to others'.
 Set goals and focus on what is right for you.
 Everyone has different ambitions and what is desired by one person maybe not be desirable for another.
 Goals are personal, they should be based around you, what you want within your life and not measured up by someone else's standards.